WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

 - [Hacker News](https://news.ycombinator.com/): Posting a `Show HN` usually gets attention.
 But be warned, Hacker News users are picky, so your project better be top-notch.
 - [Reddit](https://www.reddit.com/): There are many tech-related subreddits, like `r/IMadeThis`, `r/programming`, and more.
 Just be careful — some subreddits have karma thresholds, and your post might be flagged as spam if you’re not careful.
 - [Product Hunt](https://www.producthunt.com/): New products are launched daily, and there’s a voting system.
-However, Product Hunt isn’t very friendly to Chinese users, and some would say it’s even discriminatory.
-Check out {% github_link https://github.com/RSSNext/Folo %} for some drama.

 ## Summary and Some Questions